alessandrocarrese/circadian-hacks/papers/01_natural_light_spectral_protection.md

 | Third quarter | 16% | 72% |
 | Final quarter | 4% | 92% |

-This indicates the circadian system progressively "hands off" from S-cone to melanopsin sensitivity over 1-3 hours of light exposure—paralleling the natural decline in S-cone activation percentage observed in our data.
+This indicates the circadian system progressively "hands off" from S-cone to melanopsin sensitivity over 1-3 hours of light exposure-paralleling the natural decline in S-cone activation percentage observed in our data.

 ---